 C. J. Cherryh's Downbelow Station features a war between Earth and the rebel Union that becomes three-sided when the Stations and Merchanters, caught in the middle, form an Alliance so as not to be sold out in a peace treaty between the other two.

 The Hobbit has the Battle of Five Armies: Elves and Lakemen vs Dwarves vs More Dwarves vs Orcs and Wargs.
 Gandalf intervenes to get the dwarves to ally with the elves and men right at the outset, however.
-Other semi-independent factions that join the goodies later on include the Eagles and the Bears of Bjorn.
+Other semi-independent factions that join the goodies later on include the Eagles and Beorn.

 The central plot conflict of Atlas Shrugged has three sides: the strikers, the scabs and the looters.